Center For Peace

 • Our lodges range in length from one to four rounds.
 Each round is approximately 15 to 30 minutes in length, with the door being opened at the end of each round for 5 to 10 minutes; generally more hot stones are brought into the lodge during that time.

 • At the end of each round participants are checked on and asked if anyone wants or needs to leave.
+Participants may leave the lodge at any time by letting the leader know of their desire to leave.

 • Construction of lodge